doulabglobal/vigia-incubanet-framework/vif/annexes/annex-07-data-privacy-sharing.md

 # **1. Purpose of the Agreement**

-This **Data Privacy & Sharing Agreement (DPSA)** establishes the rules, safeguards, and responsibilities related to the collection, processing, storage, sharing, and protection of data within the **National Public–Private Incubator Network**, operated under the **Vigía IncubaNet Framework (VIF)**.
+This **Data Privacy & Sharing Agreement (DPSA)** establishes the rules, safeguards, and responsibilities related to the collection, processing, storage, sharing, and protection of data within the **National Public–Private Incubator Network**, operated under the **Vigía Incubation Framework (VIF)**.

 It ensures compliance with:
 - National data protection laws